 Once thought to be a rare, childhood disease, celiac disease is now recognized as one of the world's most common genetic autoimmune disorders.
 Despite this recognition, it is estimated that 60-70 percent of Americans who have celiac disease remain undiagnosed - and 1 in 100 worldwide suffer from the disease.
-Prevalence has increased fivefold since 1950 for reasons not understood.
+Prevalence has increased significantly (5-fold) since 1950 for reasons not understood.

-There is currently no medication or cure.
-The only course of action for more than 3 million Americans with celiac disease is strict adherence to a gluten-free diet.
-However, studies show that nearly half of the people on a gluten-free diet continue to report symptoms and/or have intestinal damage.
+There is currently no medication or cure, nor is there an effective method for prevention.
+The only course of action to avoid intestinal damage is to follow a strict gluten-free diet.
+However, studies show that nearly half of the people on a gluten-free diet continue to report symptoms.